Bankruptcy Counseling FAQ

 How do I get a certificate to complete the bankruptcy process?

 Completing the bankruptcy process requires two certificates - pre-filing certificate and a pre-discharge certificate.
 The pre-filing certificate is obtained by completing a pre-filing bankruptcy counseling session.
 The pre-discharge certification is obtained by completing a pre-discharge education course.
-Both are available to begin any time at BankruptcyCertificate.com.
+To begin, reach out to us at the following numbers from 8am-5pm (CT) M-F.

 Is it better to file bankruptcy or use a debt consolidation service?